 Listen to the album here

-Small Groups is one way we seek to do life together and grow as followers of Jesus.
-They are a way grow deeper in faith, in our self-understanding, and in fellowship with others.
-Choosing to live intentionally off-center lives is not easy, but we don’t have to do it alone.
+Small groups are one way we seek to do life together and grow as followers of Jesus.
+They are a way for us to grow deeper in our faith, in our self-understanding, and in our love for others.
+Choosing to follow Jesus and to love as Jesus loves is the way of true life, and we are invited to do so together!
 Being plugged into a Small Group is one way to walk this journey with others.